Building Better Regions Fund

 The $297.7 million Building Better Regions Fund supports the Australian Government's commitment to create jobs, drive economic growth and build stronger regional communities into the future.

 The Building Better Regions Fund (BBRF) promotes economic development in Australia’s regions.
-The Australian Government is providing $297.7 million over four years from 2016-17 to 2019-20.
+The BBRF is currently closed for applications.

 The Department of Industry, Innovation and Science is responsible for administering the program on behalf of the Department of Infrastructure and Regional Development.